alextownleymakes/redux-demo/README.md

 # Simple React/Redux app that:

-1. accepts an input with submit button
+1. accepts an input with submit and reset button
-2. fires a dispatch to the store with that value with useDispatch
+2. submit fires a dispatch to the store with that value with useDispatch
 3. reducer stores the value as well as updates the timestamp of the submitted value
 4. main component retrieves data from redux with useSelector
 5. values rendered on page